ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

    There are a several data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
+These data nodes can be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes